alexsuakim/MachineLearning/README.md

 ## Assignment 2
 Implementing clustering with batch descent from scratch:
-<a href="https://github.com/alexsuakim/STAT4609/tree/main/COMP3670-A2">Directory for Assignment 2</a>
+<a href="https://github.com/alexsuakim/STAT4609/blob/main/COMP3670-A2.py">Python file for Assignment 2</a>
 1. Clustering
 2. Batch descent
 - Clustering organizes data into groups based on similarity.
 Batch descent optimizes this grouping by considering the entire dataset per iteration.